Sudharma30/Sudharma-Warune-21BCE2057/README.md

 The WebSocket server endpoint is ws://localhost:8090/game.

 ## Game Rules
+   The game is played on a 5x5 grid with each player controlling 5 characters.
+Players alternate turns to move characters and capture opponent's pieces.

 ### Game Setup

 - The game is played on a 5x5 grid by two players.